Cannabis Legalization and Regulation

 - keep cannabis out of the hands of youth

-- keep profits out of the hands of criminals
+- keep profits out of the pockets of criminals

-- protect public health and safety by allowing adults access to safe, legal cannabis
+- protect public health and safety by allowing adults access to legal cannabis

-At coming into force on October 17th, 2018, subject to provincial or territorial restrictions, adults who are 18 years of age or older would be able legally to:
+Subject to provincial or territorial restrictions, adults who are 18 years of age or older are legally able to:

 - possess up to 30 grams of legal cannabis, dried or equivalent in non-dried form in public